Stainless Steel 321H 1.4878

-This data sheet applies for hot and cold rolled sheet, strip and bars, semi-finished products, rods and sections.
+This data sheet applies to 321H / 1.4878 hot and cold rolled sheet, strip and bars, semi-finished products, rods and sections.

 For construction parts which should be resistant to scaling up to about 850°C and extensively inured to the effect of sulphurous gases.
 Inclination to carbonisation in reduced gases is very low.

 |Chromium (Cr)||17.00 - 19.00|

 |Nickel (Ni)||9.00 - 12.00|

 Mechanical properties (at room temperature in annealed condition)